hung101/whatsapp-store/PRISMA_VALIDATION_FIX.md

 ### 2. New `validateMessageData` Function

 Created a dedicated validation function that:
+- **Filters out unknown fields** that don't exist in the Prisma schema
 - Ensures timestamp fields are numbers
 - Converts messageSecret from base64 to Buffer
 - Removes undefined values that cause Prisma validation errors
 - Provides consistent validation across all message operations
+- Logs which fields are filtered out for debugging

 ### 3. Enhanced Error Handling